pact-foundation/docs.pact.io/website/docs/implementation_guides/php/readme.md

 ## Documentation

 This readme offers a basic introduction to the library.
-The full documentation for Pact JS and the rest of the framework is available at https://docs.pact.io/.
+The full documentation for Pact PHP and the rest of the framework is available at https://docs.pact.io/.

 - [Installation](#installation)
 - [Consumer Testing](/implementation_guides/php/docs/consumer)